Enjoying Durango by E-bike

-Class I and Class II E-bikes are currently allowed on these hard surface City of Durango trails: Animas River Trail, Florida Road Trail, and Goeglein Gulch Road Trail.
+Class I pedal-assist and Class II throttle-assist E-bikes are currently allowed on City of Durango hard surface trails, connecting you to Durango parks, neighborhoods and business areas.
+These trails include the Animas River Trail, Florida Road Trail, SMART 160 Trail, Three Springs Trail and Goeglein Gulch Road Trail.
 E-bikes may be ridden on City streets and bike lanes at any time.

 For information regarding use of E-Bikes on natural surface trails located on lands owned by other land management agencies in the Durango and Southwest Colorado region, please visit these links: